a mechanic holding brake pads for replacement

 Cost estimates for brake pad and rotor replacement

-Here's a table showing the average cost of replacing break pads:
+Here's a table showing the average cost of replacing brake pads:

 Caliper replacement